hashicorp/terraform-provider-azurerm/website/docs/r/lb_backend_address_pool.html.markdown

 * `backend_ip_configurations` - The Backend IP Configurations associated with this Backend Address Pool.

 * `load_balancing_rules` - The Load Balancing Rules associated with this Backend Address Pool.

+* `outbound_rules` - The Load Balancing Outbound Rules associated with this Backend Address Pool.

 ## Timeouts